Second Reading: Hebrews 10:11-14

 11 On the one hand, every priest has stood (before an altar) serving daily and frequently offering the same sacrifices which are not capable to lift away sins, 12 but, on the other hand, this (ONE), having offered a single sacrifice on behalf of sins into eternity, sat at the right (hand) of God, 13 left waiting until (his) enemies might be set (as) his footstool for his feet.
 14 For, in a single offering, he has made perfect (those) being sanctified into eternity.

 10:13 "until (his) enemies might be set (as) his stool for his feet" This is a Semitic idea of contempt.
-If you have seen an footage from the Middle East in the past few years, you may have noticed people banging their shoes on picturers of their enemies.
+If you have seen footage from the Middle East in the past few years, you may have noticed people banging their shoes on pictures of their enemies.
 Or, dancing on images of their enemies.
 The English phrase "beneath contempt" communicates the idea of damnation found in this verse.

 In these verses, the author of Hebrews concluded his exposition about sacrifice.
 As he did before, the author compared the earthly cult of the Temple in Jerusalem with the heavenly worship of Jesus which began on the cross.
 Both types of sacrifice were continuous.
 The earthly cult offered the same sacrifices over and over.
 In this sense, it was impotent, for it could not affect what it asked: reconciliation and intimacy with God.
 The heavenly cult of Jesus was also continuous, but in a different sense.
 The death of Jesus on the cross was a one time event.
 But the reality of that event, found in the risen body of the Lord, would live forever.